GerHobbelt/HTMLawed/htmLawed_README.txt

 -- 5.2  Valid attribute-element combinations -----------------------o

-  Valid attribute-element combinations as per W3C specs.
+  Valid attribute-element combinations as per W3C specifications.

-  *  includes deprecated attributes (marked '^'), attributes for the non-standard 'embed' element (marked '*'), and the proprietary 'bordercolor' (marked '~')
+  *  includes deprecated attributes (marked '^'), attributes for microdata (marked '*'), the non-standard 'biordercolor', and HTML5 attributes (marked '~')
   *  only non-frameset, HTML body elements
   *  'name' for 'a' and 'map', and 'lang' are invalid in XHTML 1.1
   *  'target' is valid for 'a' in XHTML 1.1 and higher